ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ## OSCORE Security Context {#oscore-security-context}

-Once successfully completed the EDHOC session, C and RS derive an OSCORE Security Context, as defined in {{Section A.1 of RFC9528}}.
-In addition, the following applies:
+Once successfully completed the EDHOC session, C and RS derive an OSCORE Security Context as defined in {{Section A.1 of RFC9528}}.

-* The length in bytes of the OSCORE Master Secret (i.e., the oscore\_key\_length parameter, see {{Section A.1 of RFC9528}}) MUST be the value specified in the "osc\_ms\_size" field (if present) within the EDHOC\_Information object specified by:

-  - The "edhoc_info" parameter of the access token response that C received from AS, through which C obtained the first access token of the token series (see {{c-as}}).

-  - The "edhoc_info" claim of the access token provisioned to RS (see {{access-token}}).

-* The length in bytes of the OSCORE Master Salt (i.e., the oscore\_salt\_length parameter, see {{Section A.1 of RFC9528}}) MUST be the value specified in the "osc\_salt\_size" field (if present) within the EDHOC\_Information object specified by:

-  - The "edhoc_info" parameter of the access token response that C received from AS, through which C obtained the first access token of the token series (see {{c-as}}).

-  - The "edhoc_info" claim of the access token provisioned to RS (see {{access-token}}).

-* C and RS MUST use the OSCORE version specified in the "osc\_version" field (if present) within the EDHOC\_Information object specified by:

-  - The "edhoc_info" parameter of the access token response that C received from AS, through which C obtained the first access token of the token series (see {{c-as}}).

-  - The "edhoc_info" claim of the access token provisioned to RS (see {{access-token}}).

-* RS associates the latest EDHOC session and the derived OSCORE Security Context with the stored access token, which is bound to the authentication credential AUTH\_CRED\_C used in the EDHOC session.
+In addition, RS associates the latest EDHOC session and the derived OSCORE Security Context with the stored access token, which is bound to the authentication credential AUTH\_CRED\_C used in the EDHOC session.
 The access token is also associated with the pair (SESSION\_ID, AUTH\_CRED\_C), where SESSION\_ID is the identifier of the token series to which the access token belongs.

 If supported by C, C MAY use the EDHOC + OSCORE combined request defined in {{RFC9668}}, unless the EDHOC\_Information object specified by the "edhoc_info" parameter of the access token response included the "comb\_req" field encoding the CBOR simple value "false" (0xf4).